-Tutorial4A.pzbrf Herr Oberst, we have decided you are ready for the next phase of your training.
-In this simulation you will be expected to assault and occupy heavily fortified positions held by the enemy.
-Be warned, this will be your most difficult test to date.
-Fortunately for you, a generous gift from our vaunted Luftwaffe has been placed at your disposal: The Ju-87 Stuka.
-This aircraft has been specifically designed to provide close air support for your ground forces and you will find its payload of bombs exceptionally useful for sending your demoralized enemies reeling.
+Tutorial4A.pzbrf Herr Oberst, welcome to the next phase of your training.
+In this simulation, you will be expected to assault and occupy heavily fortified positions held by and entrenched enemy.
+Be warned: this will be your most difficult test to date.
+Fortunately for you, a generous gift from our vaunted Luftwaffe has been placed at your temporary disposal: a Junkers-Eighty-Seven Stuka dive bomber.
+This aircraft has been specifically designed to provide close air support for your ground forces;, I'm sure you will find its payload of bombs exceptionally useful for sending your demoralized enemies reeling.
 Just remember to be on the lookout for enemy air defence units.
-Destroy them with your ground forces before you commit your Stuka’s to combat.
+Destroy them with your ground forces before sending your Stukas into combat.

-Oh, and as a final note, you have also been granted access to a special new type of infantry unit, the Fallschirmjäger.
-These parachute infantry can board their Ju-52 air transports at any friendly airfield.
+Oh, and one final thing to note, Herr Oberst: You will also be permitted to deploy a special new type of infantry unit, the Fallschirmjäger.
+These parachute infantry can board their Junkers-Fifty-Two air transports at any friendly airfield.
 Use them to infiltrate positions behind the enemy lines.
-We've seen them used to capture airfields deep behind enemy lines and used as a forward staging ground!
+They have been deployed successfully in real combat operations to capture airfields deep into enemy territory, which are then used as a forward staging ground!